Captsi/MMM-UKTide/README.md

 ```
 git clone https://github.com/Captsi/MMM-UKTide.git
 ```
 Go to https://admiraltyapi.portal.azure-api.net/products/uk-tidal-api and create an account.
 You may find that once you've created the account it's easier to click on the link above a second time to take you to the correct page.
 You need to subscribe (free) to the UK Tidal API and make a note of the subscription key, which will be put in the main MagiMirror config file.
+You can also visit the "Stations" API in order to get the correct StationID for your location.

 ## Configuration
 Add the module to the modules array in the config/config.js file: